xvocker/Ring-Buffer/README.md

 Ring-Buffer
 ===========

-ring buffer for share memory
+Ring buffer for share memory use c language.